fermyon/developer/content/spin/v2/testing-apps.md

 ## Building and Running the Test

-Finally, we're ready for our test to be run.
+With the application's configuration and business logic done, we're ready for our test to be run.
 We can do this by invoking `spin-test` from the application's root directory (`my-app`):

 <!-- @selectiveCpy -->